DoorDash, Grubhub, Uber Eats sue NYC over price caps | WTOP

 They are filing for an injunction that would prevent the city from enforcing an extension on the fee caps adopted in August.

-The companies are seeking unspecified monetary damages as well at a jury trial.
+The companies are seeking unspecified monetary damages as well as a jury trial.

 New York Law Department spokesman Nicholas Paolucci said in an email that the city’s initiative is legally sound and will be defended in court.